jmayheww/thefilmfix-app/README.md

 - Can select and view individualized profiles for each film, detailing important director, language, runtime, country, and release information
 - Can create and access private film collection that allows for easier and faster reference to films of interest and references for future viewing

-## App Installation and Set-up
+## Installation and Set-up Guide

+> This React app was created via create-react-app

-1. Choose a directory and clone project git repository in chosen directory via terminal
+1. To begin, choose a directory and clone project git repository in chosen directory via terminal

    > git clone git@github.com:jmayheww/thefilmfix-app.git